kuka-js/kuka/README.md

 - Email verification endpoint
 - Login endpoint (returns token)
 - Hidden endpoint (endpoint to test that token verification works)
-- Scopes.
-Ability to list, add and remove scopes.
+- Scopes: ability to list, add and remove scopes
 - Password reset
-- Local dev uses sqlite for DB. (no config needed)
+- Local dev uses sqlite for DB (no config needed)
 - Deployment works.
 Connects to the DB.
 Put your DB settings in the .env._staging_

 ## Status

-This is still a working progress so the master branch is continually being updated.
+This boilerplate is usable as a user authentication service.